LemonyPie/rxjs-gallery/README.md

 ## Known issues

 * Loaded images cache needs to be cleaned after at least category change or in better case to store closest 2 images on left and right from current image
-* Images can be prefetched backwards
+* Images can't be prefetched backwards